 - Tube of sun cream and hat

-- Toothbrush / toothpaste / soap / hairbrush etc.
+- Toothbrush / toothpaste / hand-soap / shower gel / hairbrush etc.

 - A small amount of pocket money if wanted for extra snacks, etc (Suggest a max of £20)